ClouDesire/docusaurus/docs/modules-public-tenants.md

 platform.

-Overnight, the `costs-collector` module harvest from the cloud providers billing API the costs associated for each active tenant.
+Overnight, the `costs-collector` module harvest from the cloud providers billing API the latest costs associated for each active tenant.
+Since the costs on billing API are made available without a timing guarantee, the daily harvesting is actually performed on a moving window of multiple days, refreshing existing billing data with the most updated one.

 The harvested costs are immediately pushed as live proceeds and made available to the customers in their *Cost Analysis* section.